AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/frequently-asked-questions-for-live-hub.md

  </tbody>
 </table>

 Live Hub includes the roles of Administrator, Author, Instructor, and Learner, each responsible for a different part of the training workflow.
-This document reorganizes the original Live Hub FAQ content by role, so each audience can quickly find the questions most relevant to them.
+This document organizes the Live Hub FAQs by role, so each audience can quickly find the questions most relevant to them.

 ## Administrator